tenekev/immich-auto-stack/README.md

 ## Parent priority

-By default, jpg, jpeg, and png files are prioritized to be the parent.
+By default, `jpg`, `jpeg`, and `png` files are prioritized to be the parent.
+The parent is the first asset in a stack and it's the one to show first when you click on a stacked item in your timeline.

+The defaults are `jpg`, `jpeg`, and `png` because they often contain the finished image.
+That is especially true for systems that add filters/recipes/in-camera edits or simple profile corrections, on top of the final image.

 Keywords can be provided to provide additional weight to files when sorting.
+Maybe you performed an edit that should show first or there is an HDR version of the image.
 For example:

 ```shell
 docker -e PARENT_PROMOTE="edit,crop,hdr" ...